TheSeekerGame/TheSeeker/doc/src/tech/script-ref.md

 action = "..."
 ```

+You can also change the value of slots from within scripts, using the
+`SlotEnable`/`SlotDisable`/`SlotToggle` actions.

 ## Available Trigger Conditions

 The trigger condition is a mandatory part of every `[[script]]` section.
 It